 This post is compiled from my many visits to the park which is located in the city of Richmond, just south of Vancouver, Canada.
 For more information about the park, including directions, please visit: Garry Point Park on the City of Richmond’s official website.

 From a beautiful winter’s evening, the old moorage building with a full reflection in the neighbouring pond.

 Always an interesting sight is watching the giant freighters pass by.
 They look so close…

-The Fisherman’s Memorial Needle remembers those lost at sea.
+The Fisherman’s Memorial Needle pays tribute to those lost at sea.

 One of the main features of the park in the springtime are the large lupin fields.
 The North Shore Mountains are in the background.

 Back to my winter visit: I have never seen a demonstration on the art of making bubbles.
 In this case, the bubbles were giant and floated on the pond in full reflection.
 I thought it was quite beautiful.

 A little later, getting ready for the sunset.
 Watch your eyes.

 An amazing sunset during one of my summer visits.
 Great memories!